-Non-specified investments are those of lesser credit quality, may be for periods in excess of one year, and/or are more complex instruments which require greater consideration by members and officers before being authorised for use.
+Non-specified investments are those of lesser credit quality, or for periods of more than one year, and, as a result, are more complex instruments which therefore require greater consideration by the S151 Officer before being authorised for use.

-Even with the limits, systems and in-house and external knowledge banks we have in place no treasury activity is without risk we therefore set counterparty limits with a link to the authority's reserves so that no specific loss event would be catastrophic enough to jeopardise the operation of the Authority itself.
+Even with the limits, systems and in-house and external knowledge we have in place, no treasury activity is without risk.

+We therefore set counterparty limits with a link to the authority's reserves, so that no specific loss event would be catastrophic enough to jeopardise the operation of the Authority itself.

 Limit for Long-Term

 Investments are

-unchanged for 2023/24.
+unchanged for 2024/25.

-These limits were, once
+Although these limits

-again, un-utilised during
+were, once again, unutilised during 2023/24

-2022/23 but are retained
+they are retained to

-to allow flexibility for
+allow flexibility for

 placing offset deposits

 as part of a LOBO risk

 mitigation transaction

 known as 'Defeasement'

 should an opportunity

 present itself.

 Non-specified Investments (contd): Any investment not meeting the definition of a specified investment is classed as non-specified.
 Due care will be taken to consider the exposure of the Council's total investment portfolio to non-specified investments, countries, groups and sectors.
-The Council has determined that it will limit the maximum total exposure to non-specified investments as follows:- rabio of itom openinoa introduciona Limito (orientaligea) Cash limit Total long-term investments £21m Total investments without credit ratings or rated below A- (excluding other Local Authorities) £1.5m Total investments (except pooled funds) with institutions domiciled in foreign countries rated below AA+ £1.5m Total non-specified investments £24m
+The Council has determined that it will limit the maximum total exposure to non-specified investments as follows:-